amblauvelt/ent-ds-del-0-4-using-git-and-github-ds-deloitte-03192019/README.md

 ## Summary

 Congratulations!
-You've installed the Anaconda distribution of Python, you've installed Git, and you've learned how to fork (copy) and clone (download) a lesson from GitHub.
+You've installed the Anaconda distribution of Python, you've installed Git, and you've learned how to fork (make your own copy on GitHub) and clone (download a copy of) a lesson from GitHub.

 Don't worry if you're still a little fuzzy about all of the details or even if you ran into some technical challenges you couldn't resolve.
 We'll take a little time in the first lesson to go over this and in pretty much every future lesson we'll spend time practicing the basics.